MileHacker Logo

 • Some attractions might offer sensory-friendly hours or quiet spaces.

-• Service Animals: Service animals are generally welcome at nearly all public attractions.
+• Service Animals: Service animals are generally welcome at the majority of public attractions.

 • Check Websites: Look at attraction sites for particular details about special needs accommodation.